AWS S3 table bucket

-This guide walks you through configuring AWS S3 table buckets as storage for your data in Embucket.
-S3 table buckets provide extra benefits over standard S3 based volumes.
-These benefits include automatic table maintenance and AWS-managed optimization features.
+This guide walks you through configuring AWS S3 table buckets as an external catalog in Embucket.
+Currently, Embucket supports S3 table buckets as the sole external catalog.
+AWS S3 table buckets provide built-in table maintenance, automatic compaction, and optimization features.

 What you’ll learn